NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/component-attributes/dynamic-lists.md

 ## Used in

-When at all possible, Cloudflare seeks to avoid creating static representations of dynamic options.
+When at all possible, Khulnasoft seeks to avoid creating static representations of dynamic options.

 ## Structure